traderabba/cex-spot-volumed-tokens/README.md

-# cex-spot-volumed-tokens
+# Spot Volume Crypto Tracker

-This python script lets you scrap tokens from CoinGecko and CoinMarketCap whose spot trading volume flipped their marketcaps in the last 24 hours or volume is 70% of the marketcap.
+This free Spot Volume Crypto Tracker script lets you scrape high spot volume crypto tokens from CoinGecko, CoinMarketCap, LiveCoinWatch, and CoinRanking, whose 24-hour trading volume flipped their market cap or is greater than 75% of their market cap.
+And large caps' volume is >= 50% of their market cap.

-If you known your way around Python, then you can easily customize it to meet your prefered criteria be it 4hrs, 6hrs, 12 or 24hrs.
+**It is tweakable**; if you know your way around Python, HTML, and CSS, then you can easily customize it to meet your preferred criteria, be it 4 hrs, 6 hrs, 12 hrs, or 24 hrs.

+# Demo

+![Demo Screenshot] ()

+# Features

+- No complex work required
+- Fast execution
+- Clear summary during execution
+- Cross verification for data efficiency
+- High verification count = high efficiency
+- Tweakable

-# Script-Usage-Guide
+# Step-by-Step Installation Guide

-To successfully implement the scrapper, you need to follow below method or whatever method suits you:
+To successfully implement the scraper, you need to follow the below method or whatever method suits you:

-i > Install Pydroid3 and Install "Requets" library in PIP section
+1. Install the Pydroid3 app and install the "requests" library in the PIP section.

-ii > Import your scrapper.py into Pydroid3
+2. Import the scraper version of your choice.

+3.

-iii > Get free CoinMarketCap API KEY here 👉 https://pro.coinmarketcap.com/faq and replace API_CODE_GOES_HERE with itm
+iii > Get a free CoinMarketCap API KEY here 👉 https://pro.coinmarketcap.com/faq and replace API_CODE_GOES_HERE with it.

-iv > Now, run your script, it will be later saved in CSV file at the "DOWNLOAD" folder of your device.
+iv.
+Now, run your script; it will be later saved in a CSV file in the "DOWNLOAD" folder of your device.

-v > You can view it using CSV Viewer App and Export it to PDF or whatever file extension.
+v > You can view it using the CSV Viewer app and export it to PDF or whatever file extension.

-# Version 2.0 Change-log
+# Version 2.0 Change Log